MalveauxLuke/MiniLearn/README.md

 ## Example Notebook

-see `main.ipynb` for a step by step walkthrough of training a model with MiniLearn, using callbacks, metrics, hooks, and the learning rate finder.
+See `main.ipynb` for a step by step walkthrough of training a model with MiniLearn, using callbacks, metrics, hooks, and the learning rate finder.